sasasqt/franka_rope/readme.md

             - the code should enable this ext automatically
         - unity w/ Meta XR All-in-One SDK
         - extra: meta xr simulator(unity) for running on PC
-        - https://github.com/intuitive-robots/IRXR-Unity/tree/meta-quest3-dev to run on meta quest
+        - https://github.com/intuitive-robots/SimPublisher main branch or `c267192` to run on meta quest
-        - and https://github.com/intuitive-robots/SimPublisher/tree/isaacsim to communicate with meta quest over tcp protocol
+        - and https://github.com/intuitive-robots/SimPublisher main branch or `bc84848` to communicate with meta quest over tcp protocol
             - install simpublisher (as editable)
                 ```
                 cd OMNIVERSE_ISAACSIM_PATH